lmllouk/selenium-webdriver-extensions/index.md

 # Features
 * Main
  * Support for nested selectors
- * Very easy setup: install packages with NuGet, include a namespace and start using it with your existing Selenium solution
+ * Very easy setup: install packages with NuGet and start using it with your existing Selenium solution
- * High quality ensured by continous integration setup with Appveyor, unit and integration testing and hight code coverage
+ * High quality ensured by continuous integration setup with Appveyor, unit and integration testing and high code coverage
  * Well documented code following strict StyleCop and FxCop rules
 * jQuery support
  * jQuery selectors support for Selenium WebDriver to perform DOM-element selections that CSS can't do
  * jQuery auto-load on pages on sites that don't use jQuery
  * Support for jQuery context switching
- * Support for jQuery traversing methods for generation of complex selector chains
+ * Support for `ExpectedConditions` with jQuery selectors
- * Support for jQuery setter and event trigering methods
+ * Support for Page Objects with jQuery selectors
 * Sizzle support
  * Sizzle selectors support for Selenium WebDriver to perform DOM-element selections that CSS can't do
  * Sizzle auto-load on pages on sites that don't use Sizzle
  * Support for Sizzle context switching
+ * Support for `ExpectedConditions` with Sizzle selectors
+ * Support for Page Objects with Sizzle selectors

 # Installation
 Run the following command in Visual Studio Packet Manager Console.